zawzaww/aosp-android/README.md

 - You can use this PureAOSP repository if you need AOSP Android Platform Sources.

-## How To Build Pure Android System Image for Devices
+## How To Build Pure Android System Image
 To get started with PureAOSP sources to build Android System image, you'll need to get familiar with [Git and Repo](https://source.android.com/setup/build/downloading#installing-repo).